 The InnoTab comes close to providing a real tablet experience for kids, thanks to its excellent interface and multiple applications.
 Check this testing cum review video to learn more about the kid-safe tablet.

 - The highlights of the tablet are its touchscreen, motion sensor, and a microphone.
 Its set of features are quite impressive, considering that it runs on a simple proprietary operating system.

-- The child can enjoy several activities such as coloring, cursive writing, and creating music.
+- This is a tablet with kid-friendly apps.
+The child can enjoy several activities such as coloring, cursive writing, and creating music.

-- The tablet can be a good tool to engage a restless child with the various educational activities it has.
+- This portable tablet for kids can be a good tool to engage a restless child with the various educational activities it has.

 - The pre-loaded content is limited.
 Additional content needs to be bought at an extra price, which can take the overall cost of the tablet above the budget.

-- The tablet comes with a directional pad, also called D-pad, which has arrow-buttons on four sides.
+- The touchscreen tablet for kids comes with a directional pad, also called D-pad, which has arrow-buttons on four sides.
 It lets the child select different highlighted icons and applications on the screen.

 - Children can also use the stylus or a finger to operate the touchscreen.
 The multiple control options make using the tablet easy.

-- The tablet comes pre-loaded with several child-friendly games, eBooks, and videos.
+- The kids’ gaming tablet comes pre-loaded with several child-friendly games, eBooks, and videos.
+It is a tablet with Wi-Fi connectivity.
 All content can be updated, and additional content can be added using Wi-Fi.

 - There is a web browser in the tablet that provides access to pre-selected websites designated safe for children.
-A basic camera allows picture and video-taking.
+A tablet with a built-in camera for kids, it allows picture and video-taking.